Interview with Gregory Moore, Brisbane Sings Soloist

 Yes, my first public performance was at a school Christmas concert.
 I sang ‘Silver Bells’ and have never looked back!
 I performed in school and community choirs growing up and played the lead in many school and community musicals.
 When I graduated high school, I went straight to the QLD Conservatorium, and that’s when I became a founding member of The Ten Tenors.
 I also started my long association with the Queensland Pops Orchestra in a show called Scotland The Brave.
 Over the years I have toured that show around the world including shows at the Sydney Opera House and the Lincoln Centre in NYC.
 I also toured Australia in the National tour of Pirates of Penzance, as understudy to Simon Gallaher, and opposite the late Jon English.
 I’ve also sung our National Anthem at such events as State of Origin and International rugby games.
 I am certainly very grateful for the career I have had to date.

 And what about ensemble singing?
-You are well know as one of the original ten tenors, but where did your journey begin?
+You are well known as one of the original ten tenors, but where did your journey begin?

 Ensemble singing really started at home.
 My Father Tony, and Godfather Howard ,were professional singers during the 60’s back in England, where they toured together in a band.
 So I grew up with music and singing at home.
 We sang what they sang, mainly Everly Brothers covers, so harmony was natural for me.
 When I was growing up in Adelaide (although I’m Brisbane born), I was the youngest member to join the Adelaide Youth Choir.
 That’s where my love of choral music came from.
 As much as I love being a soloist, there is nothing quite like harmonising with another singer, whether it be a duet partner, an ensemble like The Ten Tenors or a trio like La Forza, like the other ensemble I sing with.

 Why do you think choral singing is important, especially at a school and community level?